YuukiPS/Chatbot/src/data/dataset.md

 Q: I got error `cant find gm` when trying to use command\
 A: If you get this error, mean the command is not found or not available for `GC` or `GIO`.
 You can check command list for `GC` [here](https://doc.yuuki.me/docs/commands/gc) and for `GIO` [here](https://doc.yuuki.me/docs/commands/gio)

+Q: How to get ID for character, weapon, artifact, and item?\
+A: You can check [here](https://doc.yuuki.me/GMHandbook) to get ID for character, weapon, artifact, and item

+Q: I have issue downloading data game.\
+A: It may your internet issue or the server itself too busy.
+You can try with VPN to download the data game, if it's still not working, you can try to download it again later

+Q: How to enter command in GC?\
+A: You can enter command in GC (Grasscutter) in game chat (Ayaka).
+Simply open chat section and add Ayaka then enter command that you want to use

+Q: How to enter command in GIO?\
+A: You can enter command in GIO (Genshin Impact Official) go to [ps.yuuki.me](https://ps.yuuki.me/command) and fill the form to access command list, or you can also using `/command` Discord Bot in <#987879230585069609> channel and make sure that you have enter command `/player set` to set your player data.
+And another method using `/cmd` and make sure that you have linked your Discord account to your YuukiPS account.
+And please note that you can't use command in game chat like in GC (Grasscutter)

+Q: how y'all remove the artifact cause so annoying\
+A: /clear af {rarity}*

+Q: How can I execute commands on my PC?\
+A: You can execute commands on your PC through the web command at https://ps.yuuki.me/command

+Q: how do I use the private server when there's no 4.2 update\
+A: You can get your private server to work by downloading version 4.0 of Genshin Impact.
+Remember to search for version 4.0 and you can refer to this link for more information: https://discord.com/channels/964119462188040202/1175262038562439168/1175262862558638110

+Q: Is it possible to play SR 1.3.0 on IOS?Is it possible to play SR 1.3.0 on IOS?\
+A: No, it is not possible to play SR 1.3.0 on IOS.

+Q: If I update from version 1.3 to 1.5, private server work?\
+A: No.

+Q: how can I set the game to use the Japanese audio?\
+A: You can download the Japanese audio, go to in-game settings, delete the English voice, and change to the Japanese voice.
+Alternatively, you can avoid downloading the English voice by tweaking your game folder.
+However, it is important to note that the English audio is the default and must be installed for global OS users.

+Q: How to level up characters with a command?\
+A: You can use the command `/prop lv <level>` to level up individual characters or use `/prop salv <level>` to change the level for all characters at once.

+Q: I filled my artifact inventrory how can i delete thoose artifacts?
+I cant add or create a new one\
+A: Try to `/clear af all` or `/clear all`

+Q: How should I change 3.2 server to 3.0 so that I can access the ps?\
+A: You need to download the full game again on the 3.0 version.
+You can do it from <#970380775264518244> or from Yuuki's website.
+GIO is only available up to 3.2, but GC is available for version 4.0.
+You can find it at https://ps.yuuki.me/ and select the third option.

+Q: How i change version from 4.2 to 4.0?\
+A: You must download the full 4.0 or 3.2 game on its own

+Q: how do i get 4.0.1?\
+A: You can download version 4.0 from https://ps.yuuki.me/game/genshin-impact.
+It is also recommended to download version 3.2.
+Make sure to download all parts and unzip them.

+Q: How to skip to the event of entering the inazuma in gio\
+A: If you are stuck on a certain mission, use the command https://doc.yuuki.me/docs/commands/gio#quest.
+But be careful when using it, make sure you are stuck in this mission.
+You can also use GM Handbook to search for the name of the current quest you are asking for.

+Q: Error copy pathfile\
+A: Go ahead and first confirm you actually got the full game, since your folder name is custom.
+Include the size of the folder if need be.
+Yes it is, but I need to confirm that you actually have the full game.
+Since if you downloaded the update file instead, and put it into a folder with a random name, then there is no way to tell you have the wrong thing.

+Q: can't enter my teapot\
+A: Probably an issue with your account, either avoid teapot or make a new account and only do normal things in the teapot.
+You can try again first and see if it is still happening, or even directly tp to the teapot scene and see if it works.

+Q: how do i dump protos?\
+A: Dumping protos requires a deep understanding of reverse engineering and the right tools.
+It is not something to attempt without the necessary knowledge and skills.
+Even if you decide to try, it's important to understand that it's a complex process and may not be achievable without the appropriate expertise, tools, and experience.

+Q: Is it possible to play on patch 2.8?\
+A: Not on Yuuki

+Q: is 4.1 going to come out for Android in a few months\
+A: If by \"a few months\" you mean never, then yes.

+Q: I get damage during elemental burst, is that normal?\
+A: Long time bug in GC that I believe was fixed at some point but as with all things, breaks again.

+Q: When will 4.2 for Android come?\
+A: Maybe in 2027, maybe sooner, but not now.

+Q: What happened to raiden?\
+A: It was one of the plugin in the server called Attack Infused with Gadget IIRC.
+It affect Raiden attacks, binding it with the bosses gadget.
+You can turn it off using `/at off` and turn it on with `/at on`.

+Q: Can i still play the ps on ios if i have shadowrocket?\
+A: Sure can, but not on YuukiPS.
+You will have to host the server yourself.
+Not to forget you also need a patched game and its full game resource.

+Q: unable to delete artifacts and items idk why\
+A: You can either use it to upgrade other artifact or use `/clear af 5*`.

+Q: Is there a 3.4 GIO server available?\
+A: No, there will be no 3.4 GIO here, only 3.2.

+Q: how can I fix the error on /player set?\
+A: Activate command access in your account settings on the Yuuki website.
+Generate a code, input your account password, save, and then go to the command access section to input your account uid and the generated code.
+After doing this, you can use commands on the Yuuki website or on Discord if your account is linked.

+Q: ive seen some videos where people used korepi or akebi and looted chests autometically and automatically teleported or runned to them how do i do this with akebi?\
+A: Simply open akebi and use it.
+All the features are right there in it.